ArjaanBuijk/CarND_Behavioral_Cloning_P3/writeup_report.md

 #### 3. Dropout layer to reduce overfitting in the model

-The model contains a dropout layer in order to reduce overfitting (model.py - line 352).
+The model contains a dropout layer in order to reduce overfitting (model.py - line 353).
 This was necessary as can be seen from the convergence without and with the dropout layer:

 ![dropout](https://github.com/ArjaanBuijk/CarND_Behavioral_Cloning_P3/blob/master/images/dropout-influence.gif?raw=true)

 #### 4. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py - line 359).
+The model is a regression, using the mean squared error (mse) as the loss function.
+The minimization of mse is done with an adam optimizer, so the learning rate was not tuned manually (model.py - line 360).

-The model uses early stopping, via a keras callback (model.py - line 431).
+The model uses early stopping, via a keras callback (model.py - line 440).
 The ideal number of epochs was 7.

-The image pre-processing with CLAHE uses a clip limit of 0.5 (model.py - line 19).
+The image pre-processing with CLAHE uses a clip limit of 0.5 (model.py - line 20).
 The model is not sensitive to the value of this parameter.

-The steering angle correction for left & right images is 0.2 (model.py - line 22)
+The steering angle correction for left & right images is 0.2 (model.py - line 23)

-The additional steering angle correction for line-hugging data is 0.2 (model.py - line 37-41)
+The additional steering angle correction for line-hugging data is 0.2 (model.py - line 38-42)

 #### 5. Modification to drive.py